 Cover the casserole and bring to boil.
 Then lower the fire until you get a shudder, and close the casserole.
-This stew requires cooking of six to eight hours.
+This stew requires few hours of cooking.

-Three-quarters of an hour before serving, put in a large saucepan 3 liters of water to boil, then salt.
+Three-quarters of an hour before serving, put in a large saucepan 3 liters of water to boil, with salt.

 When it’s boiling, throw your pasta macaroni in it.

-When almost cooked, remove the pan completely from the heat, cover it and leave it for five minutes (during this time, the macaroni will finish to cook, and swell).
+When almost cooked, remove the pan completely from the heat, cover it and leave it for five minutes (during this time, the macaroni will finish to cook).

 After five minutes, rinse the macaroni under water and place them into a strainer, but do not keep them too long, as they will settle and stick together.